Rix Mill: Your Gateway to Discovering Burgundy

 -

-Embark on a journey through Burgundy’s finest wines, with tastings and vineyard strolls, ending with sparkling Crémant and the classic Kir Royal.
+Embark on a journey through Burgundy’s finest wines with tastings and vineyard walks, finishing with Crémant and a classic Kir Royal.

-Start with Les Caves de Clamecy (3 km from Rix) for expert advice and a fine selection of local wines.
+Start at Les Caves de Clamecy (3 km from Rix) for expert advice and a strong selection of local wines.

-Follow La Route des Vins between Beaune and Dijon, stopping wherever you like at world-famous vineyards.
+Follow La Route des Vins between Beaune and Dijon, stopping at renowned vineyards along the way.

-Enjoy Crémant tasting at the Caves de Bailly-Lapierre near Auxerre.
+Enjoy Crémant tasting at Caves de Bailly-Lapierre near Auxerre.

-Wine tastings in Irancy and Chablis: www.domaine-heimbourger.com, www.brocard.fr
+Wine tastings in Irancy and Chablis: Domaine Heimbourger, Domaine Jean-Marc Brocard.

-Wine tastings in Sancerre and Pouilly: Domaine de Saint-Pierre (Verdigny-en-Sancerre), La Maison des Sancerres (Sancerre), Tour du Pouilly-Fumé (Pouilly-sur-Loire)…
+In Sancerre and Pouilly-sur-Loire: Domaine de Saint-Pierre, La Maison des Sancerres, Tour du Pouilly-Fumé.…

-Three renowned liqueur producers supply the crème de cassis used to create a Kir Royal (with Champagne or Crémant de Bourgogne): Jejay-Lagoute, Briottet, Gabriel Boudier.
+Renowned cassis producers for your Kir Royal (with Champagne or Crémant de Bourgogne): Lejay-Lagoute, Briottet, Gabriel Boudier.

 -